SrinivasPochempelly/Esports-website/README.md

 **IMPORTANT
 There will be a sql file in this project.
-Import that sql file into database server to create a database and tables with initail values
+Import that sql file into database server to create a database and tables with initail values and THE ENTRY POINT OF THIS PROJECT WILL BE index.php

 Organizer login :
 name : einstein